 - Why an unassuming little office at 109 East Palace Avenue was crucial to the success of the Manhattan project and the birth of the Atomic Age.

 - How a Catholic priest from France managed to build a grand stone cathedral in a town of little mud houses.

-- Why New Mexico is the only state in US with a round capitol building.
+- Why New Mexico is the only state in the U.S. with a round capitol building.

-- How a group of anthropologists, artists, and writers created the Santa Fe we love today.
+- How a group of anthropologists, artists, and writers created the Santa Fe we know and love today.